806.8 Storm Water Pollution Prevention Plan (SWPPP)

-Standard Specification 107.10.2 requires a dike or appropriate barrier to be placed between the excavation and the stream to prevent sediment from reaching the watercourse.
-The structural BMPs that are identified in EPG 806.8.4.4 Sediment Control Measures are usually sufficient to remove sediment and similar pollutants prior to discharge of return water.
+Sec 107.10.2 requires a dike or appropriate barrier to be placed between the excavation and the stream to prevent sediment from reaching the watercourse.
+The structural BMPs that are identified in EPG 806.8.6.4 Sediment Control Measures are usually sufficient to remove sediment and similar pollutants prior to discharge of return water.
 Land application of the discharge water is a viable option when percolation into the subsurface results; however, caution shall be used to ensure that water discharge does not cause the formation of gullies in cases where pumping exceeds percolation.

 With the possible exception of drilled shafts in large rivers such as the Missouri or Mississippi, return water shall not be discharged without treatment by BMPs that are approved by the engineer.
 The amount of return water that is pumped and subsequently discharged should be recorded in the project records and expressed as gallons per minute for the duration of the pumping activity.

 In order to ensure that sediment is not transported into a situation where it can be delivered off-site, stabilized construction entrances should be used when construction equipment is frequently crossing or entering paved roadways.
-Stabilized construction entrances should be built with rock of sufficient size to cause mud and dirt to fall off of the tires of the construction equipment.
-Geotextile fabric may be necessary for placement below the stabilized entrance in some soil conditions to prevent the rock entrance from subsiding into the soil.
+Stabilized construction entrances are typically built with rock of sufficient size to cause mud and dirt to fall off of the tires of the construction equipment.
+Geotextile fabric may be necessary for placement below the stabilized entrance in some soil conditions to prevent the rock from subsiding into the soil.
 In muddy situations, the voids between the rocks will always fill up with soil particles and as such, additional stone will need to be applied periodically and when repair is required.

 The purpose of the stabilized entrance is to reduce the amount of sediment that will be transported onto the driving surface.
 However, the driving surface at the point of the active crossing cannot remain clean without additional measures such as sweeping or grading.